Do you know the hazards of using deodorant?

 What’s the problem?
 Phthalates increase the likelihood of cell mutation and disrupt hormone receptors which in turn increases the risk of birth defects.

 What’s it there for?
 Triclosan is antimicrobial—it kills bacteria, fungus, and other microbes.

 What’s the problem?
 In addition to being classified as a pesticide by the FDA and a probable carcinogen by the EPA, triclosan has been linked to a number of different problems including: disruption of the endocrine system (particularly thyroid function), increased risk of cancer, and increased hay fever and allergy symptoms.

 Because of this, some companies have begun to remove triclosan from their products, but you can still find it in many.
 The American Medical Association now recommends that triclosan and other antibacterial products not be used in the home as they may encourage bacterial resistance.

 C’mon.
-Will Using Deodorant Really Cause Health Problems?
+Will These Hazards of Using Deodorant Really Cause Health Problems?

 There have been a number of studies done to specifically look at whether deodorants and antiperspirants increase breast cancer risk and Alzheimer’s disease, but unfortunately the findings are mixed.
 There simply needs to be more studies completed before a conclusive verdict is reached in the medical community.

-Knowing that many of the chemicals found in skin-care products are toxic carcinogens and may cause major health problems makes me want to look for alternatives.
-Doesn’t it make you want to know what alternatives there are out there?
+In the meantime, knowing these hazards of using deodorant from the store, and knowing that many of the chemicals found in skin-care products are toxic carcinogens and may cause major health problems makes me want to look for alternatives.
+Doesn’t it make you want to know what alternative deodorants there are out there?

 There are, indeed some fantastic alternatives, but I wouldn’t look in your local grocery store for them.
 Even some of the “natural” deodorants I’ve picked up from the store contain some of these chemicals.